GoogleCloudPlatform/cloud-opensource-python/best_practices/README.rst

     To detect and prevent version incompatibilities between Google Open Source Python packages, we provide a set of tooling to ensure we are compatible with ourselves.
-Below lists our tooling:
+Our tools are as follows:

 Dependency Compatibility Dashboard
 ----------------------------------